UnionOfRAD/manual/CONTRIBUTING.md

 ## Markup

 We're using GitHub markdown to render the final documents.

+### Notes

 You add notes using the following markup:

 ```html
 <div class="note note-info">